Our staff will respond to your query promptly and provide detailed information to your questions.

 - International flight tickets, meals other than described, alcoholic beverages and soft drinks, travel insurance, visas, gratuities and any items of personal nature.

-Day 1 - 23 Dec: Transfer from Rovaniemi to your apartment
+Day 1 - 23 Dec: Transfer from Rovaniemi to your apartment and then meet Santa in his forest cottage

 Upon arrival at the hotel you will be shown your accommodation and hotel services.

-In the backwoods of Ranua, close to the Ranua Wildlife Park, you have the chance to visit Santa in his very, very secret place, his Hideout Cabin in the wilderness.
+In the backwoods of Ranua, close to the Ranua Wildlife Park, your family will visit Santa in his very, very secret place, his Hideout Cabin in the wilderness.
 At the reception, your family will meet your guide who drives you and your family through the dark, snowy forest towards Santa’s secret place.
 Within merely a 10 minute ride, you will see a tiny light flickering from far away.
 The guide stops driving in order to discuss what the light might mean, what it could be – in the middle of the mysterious dusk and darkness of just snow-covered trees all around.
 In a short moment the ride continues, ever towards the light.
 As you come closer and closer, you will see a tiny wooden cabin appearing in the shimmering darkness, with candle lights flickering in the windows, smoke rising up from the chimney.

 You stop here; at this point the children might go and peek through the windows to try and see who on earth could be staying in a sweet little cabin like this.
 The children, ever more curious of the sights they might have seen, courageously knock on the door.
 And who comes to open the door – but Santa himself, welcoming the family to step inside and stay awhile in the comforts of his cabin adorned with a fireplace, with handmade wooden sculptures and handicrafts all around, red blankets on the bed, his books and pens on the table.